WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Experiments

 \subsection{Ablation Study \& Further Analysis}

-In this subsection, we perform ablation experiments on KAIST dataset for detailed quantitative and qualitative analysis of the proposed WCCNet detector.
+In this subsection, we perform ablation experiments on KAIST dataset for detailed analysis of WCCNet.
 The training settings and other unmentioned hyperparameters are the same across all variants of WCCNet for fair comparison.